Warren Buffett often speaks his 3 criteria for buying new businesses —

 Itochu Corporation — 5.1%

-These are iconic American companies that have weathered the test of time.
+These companies have weathered the test of time.

 And have continued to grow despite their gigantic size.

 Even though he doesn’t tell you, Warren Buffett loves his dividend stocks.